-Aying apment verload b. s that can cas, the risk of capsiz.
+is c ds ent. sion.
+Ove ing risks that crease the risk c.
 Swim seats complying with this standard provide a stable, floating position for a child sitting in the swim seat and avoids entrapment in case of capsizing.
 Children in swim seats do however require very close parental supervision.
 Overload beyond specified body weight, breaking waves and violent external forces are remaining risks that can cause capsizing.
-Use of these devices in water that is of the child's standing depth will increase the risk of capsizing and will hinder or block the escape from the seat in case of emergency.
+Use of these devices in water that is of the child's standing depth